martinmicunda/employee-scheduling-ui/README.md

 - [License](#license)

 ## Demo
-This demo is running from [gh-pages](https://github.com/martinmicunda/employee-scheduling-ui/tree/gh-pages) branch in backend-less development env (see [backend-less](#backend-less) section).
+This demo is running from [gh-pages](https://github.com/martinmicunda/employee-scheduling-ui/tree/gh-pages) branch in backend-less development env (see [How to Run](#how-to-run-test) section).
 Below, you can find login credentials for different user roles.

 |    ROLE    |        EMAIL        | PASSWORD |
 |:----------:|:-------------------:|:--------:|